 Then use the 2000 grit.
-It’s fine if the surface is a bit rough because the coating spray can easily stick with the headlight.
+It’s fine if the surface is a bit rough because the coating spray can easily stick to the headlight.

 It is a given that having a car is expensive.
 You have to pay for the down payment, the legal paperwork, and insurance.

-Fuel cost increases every week and traffic jams just get worst.
-Car maintenance and repairs also do not come in cheap.
-Good thing there are do-it-yourself hacks which can help you save your money.
+Fuel cost increases every week, and traffic jams just get worst.
+Car maintenance and repairs also do not come cheap.
+Good thing there are do-it-yourself hacks that can help you save your money.

-The next time your car get light scratches, bad odor, and coffee stains, you should try these simple car care tips.
+The next time your car gets light scratches, bad odor, and coffee stains, you should try these simple car care tips.

-Save thousands of pesos and your time from taking your car to the experts.
+Save thousands of pesos and time by taking your car to the experts.